MikeForde/medical-patients-main/README.md

 💡 **Tip**: Most developers only need `task init` and `task dev`.
 Everything else is optional.

-### Manual Setup - this was part of the original README but due to the devcontainer there aren't many steps left!
+### NEW Manual Setup - this section was part of the original README but due to the devcontainer there aren't many manual steps left!

 For development without Task: